Wikiterra/sphere-curvature-calculator/README.md

 ## 2. Perimeter of a circle
 ## 3. Using trigonometry

-# Spherical Earth model scheme
+# Spheric scheme
 - Data:
 	- α: angle variation
 	- d: distance AB
 	- h: observer's hidden DB height
 	- R: radius of the spherical Earth (R=6371 Km)
 - Points:
-	- A: observer on the edge of the sphere
+	- A0: base of the observer
+	- A1: height of observer
+	- B0: base of hidden object
-	- B: vertical prolongation of the object at D
+	- B1: top of hidden object
-	- C: center of the circle
+	- C: center of the circle / sphere
-	- D: base of the hidden object
 ![](Earth-calc.png)
 ![](Earth-calc-pythagoras.png)